 he only “special piece” in the MEV design is the bell jarThe main line is made from industrial elements, while the inspiration attachments for each patient and the expiration line are adapted from common ventilators.
 All the mechanical parts can be stored in a warehouse indefinitely and sanitised for immediate use when needed unlike traditional ventilators which, if stored for too long, require maintenance that can last up to one month before they can be used, especially in large scale emergencies such as that which occurred during the Coronavirus pandemic.
 MEV could therefore avoid bottlenecks at maintenance businesses and provide emergency intubation for a large number of patients at the same time.

 “The idea came about during the pandemic wave in Italy at the start of explained Beniamino Fiore, alumnus and researcher at the Politecnico di MilanoHowever, taking a broader view, we foresee a benefit for emergency situations in general and for less organised healthcare systems in developing countries,” and he added “MakingMEV was our response to the emergency, our way of saying: let’s do something real!.

-The SAFER project, financed by your 5X1000 donations, is developing a portable respirator for low- and middle-income settings.
+The project of the Politecnico di Milano SAFER project, financed by your 5X1000 donations, is developing a portable respirator for low- and middle-income settings.

 Departments: DEIB, DMEC, DCMC